iDataVisualizationLab/ScagnosticsJS/README.md

 # ScagnosticsJS API Reference
 There are [2D](#2d-version), [3D](#3d-version), and [nD](#nd-version) versions of the ScagnosticsJS library correspondingly.
 ## Scagnostics playgrounds (online demos)
 You can use these playground pages to explore the underlying scagnostics calculation processes and the visualizations of their intermediate results.
-They contain exemplar scatterplots for each of the 9 scagnostics (outlying, skewed, clumpy, sparse, striated, convex, skinny, stringy, and monotonic) scores for you to explore:
+They contain exemplar scatterplots for each of the 9 scagnostics (outlying, skewed, clumpy, sparse, striated, convex, skinny, stringy, and monotonic) features for you to explore:

 2D: https://idatavisualizationlab.github.io/Scagnostics2018/scagnostics